BYUSAA/RwandaWallet/README.md

-RwandaWallet: A Mobile Money Transfer System
+"RwandaWallet: A Mobile Money Transfer System"
 This project is a Java Spring Boot application that provides a backend for a mobile money transfer system in Rwanda.
 The system uses PostgreSQL/MySQL as the database and Redis for caching.

 Table of Contents